Costa Rica Itinerary: 7-10 Days

 DAY 3 – Monteverde Cloud Forest: Santa Elena Town

 The base of exploration for Monteverde Cloud Forest is the town of Santa Elena.
-After exploring town, head to the national park entry and spend the day hiking the trails and walking across the iconic suspended bridges above the forest canopy.
+After exploring town, head to the national park entry.

 Monteverde, Hanging Bridge, Costa Rica